 Q: Why have I not received a race pack or number yet?

 A: All our info is published online on the pages named Event Info and Schedules which can be found beneath the main menu for each event.
 All race numbers are collected on race day - apart from the Cheddar Gorge 10km Road Race, where numbers will be posted to those who registered more than four weeks in advance of the race date.
 Other numbers will be collected on the day.
-We do not send anything out in the post, unless specifically mentioned otherwise.
+We do not send anything out in the post for any of the other events.

 Q: What is the difference between Event Wave and Race Wave?